netizen-ais/xprejson/README.md

 ### `expand`

-By default, the JSON object is rendered expanded up to 1 level deep.
+By default, the JSON object is rendered expanded up to 1 level deep (expand="1").
 You can set the `expand` attribute to a number to expand the JSON object up to that level deep:

 ```html
 <x-pre-json expand="2">{"hello": {"world": "!"}}</x-pre-json>